In this article, I’m going to talk to you about dolls.

 What Are Worry Dolls?

 The Mayan people believed that Ixmucane could help make their problems go away.
-So when you get a worry doll, you are supposed to ask the doll for help with your worries at night, and then put the doll under your pillow.
-This will help to make your worries go away, at least, that’s what the legend says.
+So when you get a worry doll, you are supposed to ask the doll for help with your worries at night and then put the doll under your pillow.
+This will help to make your worries disappear.
+At least, that’s what the legend says.